 Nic Marlton graduated from Carnegie Mellon University with a degree in Ethics, History, Public Policy, and Art.
-Nic is Project Manager and Treasurer for the Margo Lovelace Project, a Mediator for the Program for Deliberative Democracy and a member of the Larimer Green Team.
-He has also been involved with the Lawrenceville Boys and Girls Club, Students with a Goal, and the James River Mural Project.
-Nic is excited to live in community with others while doing a year of service.
-Nic is serving at the Design Center.
+Nic was Project Manager and Treasurer for the Margo Lovelace Project, a Mediator for the Program for Deliberative Democracy and a member of the Larimer Green Team.
+He was also involved with the Lawrenceville Boys and Girls Club, Students with a Goal, and the James River Mural Project.
+Nic enjoyed living in community with others while doing a year of service.
+Nic served at the Design Center.

 KEVIN MARTIN (Lancaster, PA/ Eastern Mennonite University ’14)

-Originally from Lancaster, PA, Kevin Martin has spent the last four years at Eastern Mennonite University completing a degree in History.
+Originally from Lancaster, PA, Kevin Martin spent the last four years at Eastern Mennonite University completing a degree in History.
 Aside from his degree, Kevin also completed a semester-long trip to South Africa and Lesotho.
 At EMU, Kevin was surrounded by statistics as a Sports Information Assistant, and helped run a campus-based Community Supported Agriculture program.
-Kevin is an avid Frisbee player and was one of the organizers of the EMU Ultimate traveling team.
-He is looking forward to finding a new team in Pittsburgh.
-Kevin is serving at Three Rivers Workforce Investment Board.
+Kevin was an avid Frisbee player and one of the organizers of the EMU Ultimate traveling team.
+He looked forward to finding a new team in Pittsburgh.
+Kevin served at Three Rivers Workforce Investment Board.

 MOLLY RECKA (Weston, MA / The College of Wooster ’14)

 Molly Recka comes to Pittsburgh via the Boston area, with a stop in Wooster, Ohio, where she received a Bachelor’s degree in Anthropology.
 Molly was extremely involved on Wooster’s campus; she served within the Student Government Association in different capacities and was the Director of Special Events for Wooster Activities Crew.
-Molly is also a traveler, having completed two study abroad terms in Denmark and in India.
-Molly is serving at Lawrenceville Corporation.
+Molly was also a traveler, having completed two study abroad terms in Denmark and in India.
+Molly served at Lawrenceville Corporation.

 SARAH SCHNEIDER (Arcola, IL / Southern Illinois University Carbondale ’14)

 Sarah Schneider comes to Pittsburgh by way of Illinois.
 Much of Sarah’s time at Southern Illinois was spent as Editor-in-Chief at the Daily Egyptian, the student newspaper.
-Sarah’s love of writing has opened the opportunity for her to intern with the Pittsburgh Post-Gazette this summer, where she will start to get to know Pittsburgh.
+Sarah’s love of writing opened the opportunity for her to intern with the Pittsburgh Post-Gazette one summer, where she started to get to know Pittsburgh.
 Outside of writing, Sarah loves animals.
-She is looking forward to volunteering at an animal shelter in Pittsburgh.
-Sarah is serving at WESA.
+She looked forward to volunteering at an animal shelter in Pittsburgh.
+Sarah served at WESA.

 PROVIDENCE SMITH (Arlington, VA/ Messiah College ’14)

 Providence Smith, a Washington DC metropolitan native, made her way to Pennsylvania four years ago as a student of Messiah College.
 There, Providence chose the major Sociology & Anthropology.
 Providence traveled during her college career, spending a semester in India and living in intentional community.
-Providence has a range of service experience, from afterschool programs to childcare and camp counselor positions to planning life-skills classes.
-Providence enjoys singing, dancing, taking photos and playing basketball.
-Providence is serving at Oakland Planning and Development Corporation.
+Providence had a range of service experience, from afterschool programs to childcare and camp counselor positions to planning life-skills classes.
+Providence enjoyed singing, dancing, taking photos and playing basketball.
+Providence served at Oakland Planning and Development Corporation.